Tampere-University-Urban-Physics/fundamentals-of-gis/Content/8_Exercise.md

 3. A 250-meter grid, which you will create (Plugin: MMQGIS)
 	- Can be a grid of squares, diamonds or hexagons

-4. Optional: HSY’s SeutuCD Real estate registry 2013
-	- This data has been modified for privacy reasons

 ## COMPLETION